Ms. Clark has a solid appreciation for hard science and likes to share interesting things she learns in the course of her research.

 Early-day ranchers like W.T.
-Waggoner called mesquite “the devil with roots,” because it absorbs all of the water in its surroundings causing other plants and trees to wither away and die, allowing more mesquites to move in and take over, and also because of its vicious thorns.
+Waggoner called mesquite “the devil with roots” because it absorbs all of the water in its surroundings, causing other plants and trees to wither away and die.
+This, in turn, allows more mesquites to move in and take over.
+Last but not least, this tree has positively vicious thorns.

 Area and Physical Traits of the Mesquite Tree

-Mesquite trees are one of the toughest trees known to man with more than 40 species to be found worldwide, and 7 of those species growing in Texas.
-The most notably prolific of those mesquite trees growing in Texas are the honey mesquite.
+Mesquite trees are one of the toughest trees known to man, with more than 40 species worldwide and 7 of those species growing in Texas.
+The most notably prolific of those mesquite trees growing in Texas is the honey mesquite.

 Of the 167.5 million acres that Texas takes up in this United States, the honey mesquite flourishes like a bad weed on at least 56 million of them, or grow over a third of the state.
 76% of all mesquite trees in the U.S. grow in Texas though they are native to other Southwestern states also.

 Mesquite trees vary considerably in size.
 They can reach up to 50 feet tall with a branch spread of 40 feet or more, or they can turn into a shrub with many trunks.
 Yes, strange, I agree.

 The reason a young mesquite tree will sometimes turn into a shrub is that it forks very close to the ground and if anything damages one of its new shoots—an animal or severe weather—the tree then evolves into a sprawling shrub closer to the ground instead of a tall tree.
 Sometimes it turns into a mesquite forest because the shrub expands so far.